French junior finance minister resigns after conviction

 Alain Griset, who worked in the Finance Ministry and oversaw relations with small and medium-sized businesses, was convicted of submitting an incomplete wealth declaration to the government transparency authority.
 He was handed a six-month suspended prison sentence and a three-year suspended ban on holding public office.

 Griset’s office said in a statement that he has appealed Wednesday’s court decision, but submitted his resignation pending the appeal.
-It wasn't immediately clear whether he would be replaced.
+Macron accepted his resignation and appointed the junior minister for tourism, Jean-Baptiste Lemoyne, to take over Griset's responsibilities.